sub-store-org/Sub-Store/README.md

 ## Acknowledgements

 - Special thanks to @KOP-XIAO for his awesome resource-parser.
 Please give a [star](https://github.com/KOP-XIAO/QuantumultX) for his great work!
-- Speicial thanks to @Orz-3 and @58xinian for their awesome icons.
+- Special thanks to @Orz-3 and @58xinian for their awesome icons.